 February 1971 Muscle Builder/Power.
 Having won the 1970 IFBB Mr. Universe, he was regularly featured in Weider ads and articles.
 This typical Weider cover of the era presented the Cali sand-and-tan lifestyle.

 February 1972 Muscle Builder/Power.
 An emblematic shot of him posing with Arnold.
-Franco, who won the Mr. World in 1971, entered his first Mr. Olympia in 1972.
+Franco, who won the Mr. World in 1971, officially entered his first Mr. Olympia in 1972.
+(He appears to have also competed in 1969.)
 Oh, and once again, his name was misspelled!